viet34tqc/notebook/interview.md

 Context + `useReducer` relies on passing *the current state value via Context*.
 React-Redux passes *the current Redux store* instance via Context.
 When `useReducer` produces a new state value, *all* components that are subscribed to that context will be re-rendered => lead to perfomance issue
-In React Redux, components can't subscribe to specific state and only re-render when those values change.
+In React Redux, components can subscribe to specific pieces of store state and only re-render when those values change.

 Context + `useReducer` doesn't not have middleware to do side-effect React + Redux have middleware support using Redux Thunk